npversteegh/ht-fetch-ids/README.rst

    python -m pip install git+https://github.com/npversteegh/ht-fetch-ids@main

 It's a good idea to install it in a Python virtual environment to prevent future conflicts.
-An example of doing this using Git Bash on Windows might look like:
+An example of doing this using Git bash on Windows might look like:

 .. code-block::